 The hardcoded inclusion of the developers own mail system into the client is also questionable.

 The service will be gradually shut down.
-This is the plan (red steps are complete):
+This is the plan (red steps are done):

 If you are one of the handful of people that actually uses the bitmessage network, create a new address at a different provider (or download the client) and inform all your existing contacts to switch to the new address immediately.
 There are local applications you can run on your computer that simulate an E-Mail service.